Darktau/CoreData-Utilities/README.md

 # CoreData-Utilitues
 Simplify CoreData requests

-Few generics function to reduce code you need to write in your files
+Here are a few generic functions that can help reduce the amount of code you need to write in your files:

+1.